-Theodore Payne himself introduced the blue palo verde into cultivation so I am especially pleased to have this update on its cultivation here at TPF, a story that involves our entire Horticulture Department.
+Theodore Payne himself introduced the blue palo verde into cultivation, so I am especially pleased to have this update on its cultivation here at TPF, a story that involves our entire Horticulture Department.

-Theodore Payne Foundation is fortunate enough to have five specimen of the species, Parkinsonia florida, one grows just inside the nursery gate and four are in our demonstration gardens at the top of the hill west of the pergola.
+Theodore Payne Foundation is fortunate enough to have five specimens of the species, Parkinsonia florida, one grows just inside the nursery gate and four in our demonstration gardens at the top of the hill west of the pergola.
 TPF’s horticulturist helped the demonstration garden trees to thrive over the last few years, leading to a good crop of seeds.
 No one is quite sure why the nursery tree is less productive, but it could be that it is heavily shaded.

 With ready access to seed, our team was on the job.
 Ripe seed pods were collected from the stock plants in August 2017.
 Seed program staff removed seed from pods, examined for them for pest activity and viability, assigned a catalog number, and then gave seed to propagation and offered some to customers through the store.